b0o/zfzf/README.md

 zfzf is a fzf-based file picker for zsh which allows you to easily navigate the directory hierarchy and pick files using keybindings.

+zfzf can be used as a standalone program, as an explicit zle widget, and as a file path completion.
+By default, zfzf can be explicitly triggered with Alt-.
+(this is configurable with the ZFZF_ZSH_BINDING option).

+If you would like to use zfzf as your file completion when you press tab, you should call the enable-zfzf-tab function in your .zshrc.
+If you use other completion plugins like fzf-tab, you should call enable-zfzf-tab after all other plugins have been loaded and enabled.
+You can later call disable-zfzf-tab to restore the prior completion function.

 Configuration Options
   Environment Variable          Default Value